Chemical, Biological and Radiation Hazards

 Exposure Control Plan (ECP)

-• Review and Develop a Plan
+Develop and Implement a Plan

 An Exposure Control Plan (ECP) is a documented strategy that outlines procedures to minimize workers’ exposure to hazardous materials or conditions in the workplace.
 When an ECP is required, employers must inform workers about the plan, provide training, and review and update it annually.